Abstract | Upload | Judging | Recognition

 If you are ready to shoot your video, click here for instructions.

-You can create your poster (with a Mac or a PC) using PowerPoint, Adobe Illustrator, Canvas, or any other program.
+You can create your poster (with a Mac or a PC) using PowerPoint, Adobe Illustrator, Canvas, or any other appropriate program.
 The poster must be one page and in English.
 Poster dimensions are as follows: The maximum width is 48 inches (130 cm); the maximum height is 36 inches (100 cm).
 The file size may not exceed 25MB, and you must save your file as a PDF.
 The virtual poster software does not recognize any other file formats.

 Poster design can significantly enhance or severely diminish the effectiveness of your presentation.
 The guidelines are general considerations.